Here are some interesting facts about Confucius:

-#18 His biggest legacy was not an organized religion, but a world view which mixed social ethics, philosophy, political ideology, and scholarship.
+#18 His biggest legacy was not an organized religion, but a world view that mixed social ethics, philosophy, political ideology, and scholarship.

 #19 Confucianism is based on the idea of compassion and love as the two main virtues of a human being.
 It is also founded on the belief that society can flourish and improve only when people learn to communicate positively with each other.

 #20 Confucianism became the state-sponsored “religion” of many Chinese dynasties.